Lifetime Trusts

 Family Trust (Interest in Possession Trust)

 Under this type of trust, the settlor can transfer the property into trust whilst continuing to enjoy the use and benefit of it for the rest of their life.
 In the case of the family home, the settlor can still retain the right to reside in the property, and will often act as one of the trustees, ensuring they can still make all the important decisions for the day to day running of the property.
+This type of trust in particular can be set up to:

 • protect assets from potential claims upon the divorce or bankruptcy of a beneficiary.